 I’m beginning to speak to children in school about spinal cord injury, safety, and motivation- to never give up and never give in.
 I also blog about my experiences to help raise awareness and increase knowledge on spinal cord injuries and what it entails , whether it be physical or mental.
 I feel as if I meant to share my story to help either prevent an accident, educate about treating people with disabilities as equals, or help inspire and encourage others to live their life to the fullest.
 My injury is not a tragedy, it was a blessing in disguise.
 Though I may have lost some movement and function, I can still think independently with my mind and love with my all my heart- things that truly matter in life.
 So much good has come from my accident that I do not live in remorse or bitterness.
 I live a new kind of normal but I’m still the same person I always was… Perhaps a little wiser.
 My spiritual faith has never been stronger.
 Miracles happen every day but you have to believe, and you have to work hard.

 I am also organizing and coordinating different fundraisers to help raise more money to help with the high cost of living with this injury.
-You can check out my artwork that will eventually be for sale at the menu at the top or be sure and check the main page for important updates.
+You can check out my artwork for sale at the menu at the top or be sure and check the main page for important updates.

 If you’re curious to see previous tv, newspaper, and radio interviews, please check out Media at the menu at the top.
 Through there you can also find my YouTube channel and the first, original journal/blog documenting my recovery.